Your AI agent got stuck at 2am. It didn't know you were asleep.

 headsdown-skill/src/index.ts

-// The agent checks HeadsDown before every taskimport { GraphQLClient } from "graphql-request"; const client = new GraphQLClient(HEADSDOWN_URL, { headers: { authorization: `Bearer ${API_KEY}` },}); export async function beforeTask(task) { const { submitProposal } = await client.request(` mutation($input: ProposalInput!) { submitProposal(input: $input) { decision reason proposalId } } `, { input: { agentRef: task.agent, model: task.model, framework: "pi-agent", description: task.description, estimatedFiles: task.files, estimatedMinutes: task.minutes, sourceRef: task.id, }, }); if (submitProposal.decision === "DEFERRED") { return task.defer(submitProposal.reason); } return task.proceed();}
+// The agent checks HeadsDown before every taskimport { GraphQLClient } from "graphql-request"; const client = new GraphQLClient(HEADSDOWN_URL, { headers: { authorization: `Bearer ${API_KEY}` },}); export async function beforeTask(task) { const { submitProposal } = await client.request(` mutation($input: ProposalInput!) { submitProposal(input: $input) { decision reason proposalId } } `, { input: { agentRef: task.agent, model: task.model, framework: "pi", description: task.description, estimatedFiles: task.files, estimatedMinutes: task.minutes, sourceRef: task.id, }, }); if (submitProposal.decision === "DEFERRED") { return task.defer(submitProposal.reason); } return task.proceed();}

 Tap each boundary to see the corresponding code below.